No results for ""

 Conversions, Total value, and Exposures

-Depending on the metric type, we display one of the following two columns containing the sum of unit values for the numerator of the metric:
+Depending on the metric type, the statistics details tab displays one of the following two columns containing the sum of unit values for the numerator of the metric:

 The raw conversion rate is the number of conversions divided by the number of exposures.
 The raw mean is the total value divided by the number of exposures.

-The raw conversion rate and raw mean may not equal the estimated conversion rate and estimated posterior mean shown in, respectively, the "Conversion rate" and "Posterior mean" columns, due to:
+The raw conversion rate and raw mean may not equal the estimated conversion rate and estimated posterior mean shown in the "Conversion rate" and "Posterior mean" columns.

 You can also use the REST API: Get experiment results